sameerppatil/CarND-Lane-Finding/lane_detection.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The project makes heavy use of skeletion code provided in 'Finding lane lines'.

+### 1. Step-by-step pipeline implementation
+1. Read input image
+2. Convert image to grayscale.
+Converting images to grayscale helps lowering the complexity associated with dealing color images.
+With respect to the goal of this project, color related information may not be vital for detecting edges on road
+3. Applying Gaussian blur to reduce the image noise and smoothen the image.
+4. Apply Canny Edge detection to the output of Gaussian blur.
+This step will produce image consisting of edge which looks something like below.
+(INSERT IMAGE HERE)
+5. Create a mask to extract areas which are of only intereset for finding edges.
+6. Apply the region of interest mask to extract masked edges
+7. Apply Hough transform to extract identiy lines of specific type from input image.
+For values of rho (distance) and theta (angular resolution), we started off with value of 1 for each of them and kept them tuning until we got expected results.
+8. As intermediate step in Hough Transform, we extend the functionality from draw_lines() API.
 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current approach

 One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements

 A possible improvement would be to ...